thejsway/thejsway/manuscript/chapter04.md

 # Repeat statements

-In this chapter, we'll look at how to execute code on a repeating basis!
+In this chapter, we'll look at how to execute code on a repeating basis.

 ## TL;DR